Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 Designed by Uwe Rosenberg, a well-known and respected board game designer (titles like Agricola, Caverna, Le Havre, Glass Road, Patchwork, and many others), Fields of Arle was published in 2014.

-The game is set in a small town of Arle, East Frisia (that’s in Northern Germany, where Uwe originates from) where one or two players take on the role of farmers in a past era of great economic opportunities.
+The game is set in the small town of Arle, East Frisia (that’s in Northern Germany, where Uwe originates from) where one or two players take on the role of farmers in a past era of great economic opportunities.
 Can they make the best of the town’s prosperity and make their farms flourish as well?

 Fields of Arle is played over four and a half (game) years, where each year is divided into summer and winter.
 At the end of the 9 rounds, there is a scoring round to determine the winner.
 In a single-player game, the goal is to score as many points.